ysdn2019/Graduates-List/graduates/andrea-abello.md

 ---
 path: /work/tahi
 graduate: Andrea Abello
-mainimg: /assets/work/bello_andrea_project1_web_main.png
+cover: /assets/work/bello_andrea_project1_web_main.png
-thumbnailimg: /assets/work/abello_andrea_project1_web_main_thumbnail.png
+thumbnail: /assets/work/abello_andrea_project1_web_main_thumbnail.png
 title: tahi
 groupmembers:
-fields: Branding, Packaging
+category: Branding, Packaging
 mediumdimensions:
 description: tahi (pronounced as ta-heh) means to stitch or sew in Tagalog, the main language spoken in the Philippines.
 The idea behind tahi is to create an educational and compact embroidery kit that incorporates Filipino culture. tahi provides an opportunity to learn about the Philippines in a vibrant and fun way.
 digitallink: